alexdesousa/alexdesousa.github.io/_posts/2019-07-06-yggdrasil-easy-pub-sub-in-elixir.md

 ## Conclusion

-Yggdrasil hides the complexity of a pub/sub while giving you the opportunity of focusing on the things that really matter: messages.
+[Yggdrasil](https://github.com/gmtprime/yggdrasil) hides the complexity of a pub/sub and let's you focus in what really matters: **messages**.